 In addition to the City's General Plan, the City provides Design Guidelines.
 The goal of the City's design guidelines is to ensure the highest quality of building design: designs that are aesthetically pleasing; designs that are compatible with the surroundings in terms of scale, mass, detailing, and building patterns; designs that accommodate the pedestrian, automobile, bicycle, and transit circulation; and designs that consider public safety, public interaction, and historic resources.
-The design guidelines apply to all commercial development.
-However, this proposal does not include an actual development project, so no design review is involved with this process.
-Design Review will be utilized when a development is proposed.
+The design guidelines typically do not apply to duplexes.

-Federal regulations relating to aesthetics include the Organic Administration Act (1897), Multiple Use - Sustained Yield Act (1960), Wilderness Act (1964), Federal Lands Policy and Management Act (1976), Wild and Scenic Rivers Act.
+Federal regulations relating to aesthetics include Organic Administration Act (1897), Multiple Use - Sustained Yield Act (1960), Wilderness Act (1964), Federal Lands Policy and Management Act (1976), Wild and Scenic Rivers Act.
 The proposed Project is not subject to these regulations since there are no federally designated lands or rivers in the vicinity.